dfinity/response-verification/examples/http-certification/json-api/README.md

 ## CEL expressions

+CEL expressions only need to be set up once and can then be reused until the next canister upgrade.
+Responses can also be set up once and reused.
+If the response is static and will not change throughout the canister's lifetime, then it only needs to be certified once.
+If the response can change, however, then it will need to be re-certified every time it changes.

 `DefaultResponseOnlyCelExpression` is used when only the response is to be certified.
 If the request is also to be certified, then `DefaultFullCelExpression` should be used.
 Alternatively, the higher-level `DefaultCelExpression` can hold any type of CEL expression using the "Default" scheme.
 In the future, there may be more schemes and the higher-level `CelExpression` will be able to hold CEL expressions from those different schemes.
 It is up to the developers to decide how they want to store and organize their CEL expressions.

 In this example, there are two different CEL expressions used, a "full" CEL expression and a "response-only" CEL expression.
 The "full" CEL expression is used for the certified "todos" and the "response-only" CEL expression for the "Not found" response.
 For more information on defining CEL expressions, see the relevant section in the [`ic-http-certification` docs](https://docs.rs/ic-http-certification/latest/ic_http_certification/#defining-cel-expressions).